 When compared to Amazon, eBay is considered to be more focused on its sellers than its buyers because the company relies entirely on sellers for products while Amazon offers its own line of items.
 Fees on eBay tend to be cheaper than Amazon, but you’re also working with a smaller consumer base.
 This isn’t necessarily a con though because eBay users tend to seek more specific items (antiques or vintage products specifically), which could be beneficial to targeting a more distinct market. eBay also offers shopper analytics while Amazon does not, providing you with a greater level of insight into how your customers are interacting with your store.

 Both Amazon and eBay offer a range of opportunities to merchants.
 Using these major platforms is a great way to get your brand in front of a massive audience and boost conversions.
 For eCommerce shop owners who do not store their own inventory, Amazon is the obvious choice because of its additional shipping and fulfillment features. eBay overall seems to be cheaper and attract a more specific market, so it is a good option for merchants selling particular products like unique or antique items.
 Many store owners end up testing out both outlets and comparing the results to select just one platform or reap the benefits of Amazon and eBay.
+For help with your strategy on Amazon, contact our team of Amazon experts.

 Join 150+ Leading eCommerce Brands